NataliaMahera/Drink-Master-frontend/README.en.md

 ## 📝Overview

-This app will allow you to easily find and add your favorite cocktail recipes and create your own unique ones.
+### This app will allow you to easily find and add your favorite cocktail recipes and create your own unique ones.

+**- Routing** /welcome /signup /signin.
+**- Adaptive layout**
+**- Creating form components** [Authforms: SignInForm, SignUpForm].
+**- Additional styling and animation of application elements:** Loader / TypingText / reUseButtons [Add drink / Other drinks / Add / Add favourite drinks / See more / Delete Button / Header Nav Links / FollowUs].
+**- Readme.md / Readme.en.md.**

-### 🔍Here's some functionality:
+## 🔍Here's some functionality:

 📋 **Sign Up page** - sign up and log in to your account to create, store, and edit your collections.